 According to HIPAA, a Business Associate Agreement must contain the following:

-- What the business associate’s permitted and required uses and disclosures of PHI are
+- What are the business associate’s permitted and required uses and disclosures of PHI are

 - A clause stating the business associate will not use or further disclose PHI other than as permitted by the BAA or as required by law